ekser/Getting_and-_cleaning_data_Project/README.md

 ## Explanation of the files

-- run_analysis.r : R script that was used on the given data in order to produce a tidy data set
+- run_analysis.r : The R script that was used on the given data in order to produce a tidy data set
 - CodeBook.md : It provides information on the variables in the tidy data set
 - tidy_data.txt : The output produced (a data set with the average of each variable for each activity and each subject.